-Kids learn about Apollo 11 Moon landing through Cool Science
+Kids learn about Apollo 11 moon landing through Cool Science

-COLORADO SPRINGS, Colo. — Cool Science was celebrating the upcoming 50th anniversary of the Apollo 11 moon landing at Little Richard’s Toy Shop on Saturday.
+COLORADO SPRINGS, Colo. — Cool Science celebrated the upcoming 50th anniversary of the Apollo 11 moon landing at Little Richard’s Toy Shop on Saturday.

-It’s coming up on July 20.
-Local kids getting a hands-on look with balloons and marshmallows as examples of what happens when you go to space.
+Local kids got a hands-on look with balloons and marshmallows as examples of what happens when you go to space.

 Marc Straub with Cool Science said they do activities like this with kids almost every weekend at different places.